EPW sextics vs EPW cubes: Period domains and period maps

-\end{prop} \begin{proof} By Proposition \ref{thm:main}, the period of $(S^{[2]},H-\delta)$ and its image in $\mathcal{F}(20)$ correspond to manifolds with isometric primitive cohomology and, in particular, with isometric transcendental lattice.
-A moduli space of stable objects on $S$ inherits the same transcendental lattice of it, and the converse holds (see \cite{MW}).
-The relevant divisors of $S^{[2]}$ can be embedded inside two copies of $U$ contained in the Mukai lattice of $S$, whose standard generators we call $e_1,f_1$ and $e_2,f_2$.
-We have $e_1+f_1=H-\delta$, $e_2+f_2=(1,0,-1)$ (The Mukai vector corresponding to the moduli space $S^{[2]}$) and $e_1-f_1+e_2-f_2=H-2\delta$.
-To obtain the structure of the corresponding compactified EPW cube, we have to choose $v=e_1+e_2+f_1+f_2$ and $H'=e_1+f_1-e_2-f_2$, and the result follows from a direct computation. \end{proof} However, in the above notice that the class $(2,-H,0)$ is not ample on $M_{v}(S)$ and the class $(0,0,1)$ is not nef, so that the natural Lagrangian fibration is not everywhere defined.
-We decided to avoid changing the birational model to maintain a good geometric interpretation, while making at the same time evident the presence of a rational Lagrangian fibration.
+\end{prop} In the above proposition, $(2,-H,0)\in H^*(S,\ZZ)$ is an element of the extended K3 lattice seen as the class of a divisor on $M_{v}(S)$ through Mukai's isomorphism $v^\perp\cong H^2(M_v(S),\ZZ)$ (cf. \cite[Appendix B]{D}). \begin{proof} By Corollary \ref{periods}, the period of $(S^{[2]},H-\delta)$ and its image in $\mathbb{D}_Y$ correspond to manifolds with isometric primitive cohomology and, in particular, with isometric transcendental lattice.
+A moduli space of stable objects on $S$ inherits the same transcendental lattice of $S$, thus corresponds to the given period point in $\mathbb{D}_Y$ (see \cite{MW}).
+The classes $H$ and $\delta$ of $S^{[2]}$ can be obtained inside two copies of $U$ contained in the Mukai lattice of $S$, whose standard generators we call $e_1,f_1$ and $e_2,f_2$.
+We have $e_1+f_1=H-\delta$, $e_2+f_2=(1,0,-1)$ (the Mukai vector corresponding to the moduli space $S^{[2]}$) and $e_1-f_1+e_2-f_2=H-2\delta$.
+In order to describe the considered double EPW cube, we have to choose $v=e_1+e_2+f_1+f_2$ and $H'=e_1+f_1-e_2-f_2$, and the result follows from a direct computation. \end{proof} In the above notice that the class $(2,-H,0)$ is not ample on $M_{v}(S)$ and the class $(0,0,1)$ is not nef, so that the natural Lagrangian fibration is not everywhere defined and we need to change the biratonal model.